We look at balance transfer credit cards; what are they, how might they work for you and the things you should look out for.

 If you aren’t eligible for a balance transfer card, Money Saving Expert’s Martin Lewis suggests a technique called the credit card shuffle.
 Instead of taking out a new card, you transfer debt between your existing cards.
 You can do this by calling up one of your lenders and asking if they’ll give you a lower APR if you move debts to that card.
 Many cards offer special deals for existing customers, or will try and match market prices.

-In the long run, there are some simple ways you can increase your score and secure the best balance transfer card – see our blog for 10 steps to a great credit score.
+In the long run, there are some simple ways you can increase your score and secure the best balance transfer card – see our article on 10 steps to a great credit score.

 Can you give me an example?